 I also added copper-handled spoons in the mugs.
 I mostly use this flatware in the fall.
 You can see it HERE.

 I love white coffee mugs!
 They go with every occasion!
 And I can add napkins or plates or other things that celebrate the time of year or holiday.

-I used a wooden breadboard to hold the sugar and cream.
+I used a wooden breadboard to hold the cream and sugar.
 I think the wood works nicely with a fall coffee bar!

 The sugar is in a clear salt pig!
 The size is perfect so instead of salt it is a sugar pig.

-And the sugar and cream share the breadboard with a little vase of fall colored flowers.
+And the cream and sugar share the breadboard with a little vase of fall colored flowers.
 I love this color palette.
 I’m a big fan of orange as long as it is accompanied by lots and lots of white.